Dating After Divorce in 10 Steps

+5. Research online dating

+If you are one who exhausts all resources by researching the very best way to do virtually everything, than have at it … make a case-study.
+Evaluate which dating platform you might use.
+Interview your single friends, and consider this study comparing different dating platforms.
+It helps you understand a lot in advance of committing (and boy, do we like that idea).

 6. Test your hypothesis

 Remember, after all your googling, contrasting and comparing the best ways to date, you still have to try it out– which means conducting field work.
 You can spend hours inside creating your online profile, or better yet, asking your best divorce friend to author a juicier one, but accept that at some point, you must leave your house for anecdotal material.

 7. Get your blood circulating